Wondering which are the best SaaS analytics tools for 2024?

 Hire expert developers for your next project

-It’s also worth pointing out that Mixpanel isn’t just restricted to web-based products, it can also support iOS and Android solutions thereby giving the platform the ability to track more than just actions and page views in a website.
+It’s also worth pointing out that Mixpanel isn’t just restricted to web-based products, it can also support iOS and Android solutions, thereby, giving the platform the ability to track more than just actions and page views on a website.

 For example, with Mixpanel, you can identify where users drop off in your application, thereby giving you a call to action in terms of refining your sale funnel.
 The data may even suggest you need to make the copy on your site clearer.